republicvirgo/Register-and-login-series/README.md

 # Register-and-login-series
-code for the the register and login (47 videos)
+code for the the register and login (47 videos) that is on codecourse youtube channel So far the code covers the successful login stage, displaying the user weathet he is logged in or out on the widget section I will be updating until the whole project is completed, cheers!

-I will be updating until the whole project is complete, cheers!
+Follow me to stay upto date with this and other projects in future Lets stay connected!!